renepacchaux/huntington-bank-pavilion/README.md

 ### Solution

-User flows are what I use to break down the inevitable connections present within a digital product.
-I created a user flow that met the needs of two representative users as two distinct personas.
-This allowed for amenity searches to center around a map of the venue.
-The relationship of the user to a concert-needs map secured those issues most insight indicated would ruin a concert experience overall.
+User flows break down the inevitable connections present within the digital product.
+Inspecting the user's relationship to a concert-needs map secured insights indicating what would be important to the concert experience overall.
+If a user was able to track down key amenities during their even at a faster pace, then we would know any planning had a smooth outcome.

 ## The project